rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

 2. Click Add IdP and then click Add SAML IdP.

-3. Enter a name for the SAML IdP, for example, Okta.
-Click Next.
+3. Enter a name for the SAML IdP.
+The SAML IdP name must follow the below format, where < CompanyName > is replaced by your company name:

+    ```
+    <CompanyName>_OKTA
+    ```
+4. Click Next.

-4. On the Exchange metadata page, ensure that **Enter IdP metadata** is selected.
+5. On the Exchange metadata page, ensure that **Enter IdP metadata** is selected.

-5. Enter the following details that was noted in the previous steps
+6. Enter the following details that was noted in the previous steps
     * For Identity provider issuer URI: Enter the Issuer URL.
     * For SSO service URL: Enter the SingleSignOnService URL.
     * For SSO service binding: Select POST.